Boeing creates one-stop shop for jets and services in Airbus battle

 Though Mounir will oversee certain services sales, income will still be reported under the Boeing Global Services unit.
 DOUBLE-ACT

-Boeing has also sharpened its sales offensive by deploying both Mounir and Commercial Airplanes CEO Kevin McAllister, a former General Electric
+Boeing has also sharpened its sales offensive by deploying both Mounir and Commercial Airplanes CEO Kevin McAllister, a former General Electric executive steeped in analytics.

 The double-act attended a Sydney airline gathering last week and held back-to back meetings with airlines and lessors.
 Their Airbus counterparts appeared a less comfortable tandem, several delegates said.